daronphang/programming-resources/architectures/data-systems/derived-data/overview.md

 ### Derived Data Systems

 Data from this system is the result of taking some existing data from another system and transforming or processing it in some way i.e. cache or duplicate.
-Denormalized values, indexes, and materialized views also fall into this category.
+De-normalized values, indexes, and materialized views also fall into this category.

 Although data is redundant, it is often essential for getting good performance on read queries.
-It is commonly **denormalized**.
+It is commonly **de-normalized**.

 ## Type of Systems